DSS-MobileApps/NDAP-angular2/README.md

 I (Daniel H) have imported the google maps package from https://angular-maps.com/ and followed the following guide :https://angular-maps.com/docs/getting-started.html

+There were no docs on how to add the api key so the last step below is how i added it though it doesn't seem like the correct way to do it, though it works

 I modified the following files:
 - npm install --save angular2-google-maps
 - index.html - added a src import at the bottom